Tracking WASH infrastructure in the schools of Solomon Islands with UNICEF

 Akvo’s role was to support the visualisation of the data into a format that would allow users to interact with the data while maintaining MEHRD’s control over who can access the information.
 Akvo created the WASH in Schools data explorer, a customised mapping and visualisation platform which allows users to interact with the results of the survey against the specific WASH indicators.

-A screenshot of the WASH in school data explorer, which will be officially launched later this year.
+A screenshot of the WASH in school data explorer.

 The first stage of the WASH in Schools data explorer has allowed ministry staff and UNICEF Pacific to engage with the results of the survey and get an accurate picture of the status of WASH infrastructure in schools.
-The platform is due to be officially launched mid 2019.
-The second half of 2019 will see the integration of monitoring data and targets so that users can clearly see progress over time.
+The next stage will see the integration of monitoring data and targets so that users can clearly see progress over time.